Nayhomi25/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission for the owner of the file

 #filename: 6-multiple_permissions
-This script adds execute permissions to the owner and group owner and read permissions to all other users
+This script adds execute permissions to the owner and group owner and read permissions to other users